bluenote-1577/sylph/README.md

 sylph uses a k-mer containment method, similar to sourmash or Mash. sylph's novelty lies in **using a statistical technique to correct ANI for low coverage genomes** within the sample, allowing accurate ANI queries for even low abundance genomes.

+## Changelog

+### Version v0.5.0 - Dec 23, 2023.
+Major breaking update.

+#### IMPORTANT

+* Big sensitivity boost for real illumina profiling in v0.5 versus v0.4.
+* Breaking change: *.sylsp files are now a new format.
+Old sketches will no longer work.

+See the [CHANGELOG](https://github.com/bluenote-1577/sylph/blob/main/CHANGELOG.md) for complete details.

 ##  Install (current version v0.5.0)

 #### Option 1: conda install